mediaurl/mediaurl-js/README.md

 Caching can have many benefits for server processes.
 With the `ctx.cache` function you have access to an `CacheHandler` instance.
 Please see the function documentation for more infos about this.

+By default, all cache keys get's prefixed with the addon ID, the addon's major version code and the current action.
+You can change this by changing the `prefix` option.

 Currently there are the following caching engines available:

 ### `MemoryCache`